-- Category 2a: ASHP Full-load heating with integrated controls - Category 2b: ASHP Full-load heating with decommissioning - Category 2e: AWHP Full-load heating with decommissioning - Category 3: GSHP full-load heating with decommissioning69 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.
+- Category 2a: ASHP Full-load heating with integrated controls - Category 2b: ASHP Full-load heating with decommissioning - Category 2e: AWHP Full-load heating with decommissioning - Category 3: GSHP: Residential Full Load Heating70 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.

 Integrated controls units must be attached to existing heating units and operated such that the heat pump serves as the primary source of heat from the combined heat pump and legacy system.
-To be eligible for Category 2a incentives, the integrated control system must be listed on the NYS Clean Heat Integrated Controls Qualified Product list located under the ASHP tab on the NYS Clean Heat Resources webpage.70
+Integrated control units attached to new fossil fuel heating units are not eligible for Category 2a.
+To be eligible for Category 2a incentives, the integrated control system must be listed on the NYS Clean Heat Integrated Controls Qualified Product list located under the Prescriptive (Small Projects) tab on the NYS Clean Heat Resources webpage.
+For existing buildings, all existing fossil heating systems must be decommissioned, for Categories 2b, 2e and 3, such that the heat pump system is the only source of space heating.
+Inclusion of new fossil fuel equipment is prohibited.

-For decommissioning projects, legacy heating systems must be removed, disabled, or disconnected consistent with the appropriate decommissioning checklist filled out to document this work.
-71
+For decommissioning projects, legacy heating systems must be removed, disabled, or disconnected by a licensed plumber consistent with the appropriate decommissioning checklist filled out to document this work.72 Effective October 15, 2024, Residential Participating Contractors must provide the licensed plumber's name and license number on the project application in the Online Intake Tool.

-Clean Heat incentives must be identified on an invoice to the customer, with incentive amounts to be paid directly to the Participating Contractor upon program approval.
+Clean Heat incentives must be identified on an invoice to the customer, with incentive amounts to be paid directly to the Participating Contractor upon Program approval.
 Projects sold without a rebate on the invoice to the customer are not eligible for incentives.